Dr Mark Davis

-On 18 November 2010, I was elected a Fellow of the Royal Society of Arts, Manufactures and Commerce (FRSA).
+On 18 November 2010, I became a Fellow of the Royal Society of Arts, Manufactures and Commerce (RSA).

-My primary research focus is on the social and political consequences of consumerism and marketization in neoliberal societies.
-I am interested in the capture and translation of the social world into economic interests, specifically how individual freedom is reduced to market choice and how this can be reconciled with the challenge of creating fairer, more resilient, and more sustainable societies around the world.
+My primary research focus is in the sociology of money, markets and morality as understood by Georg Simmel and Zygmunt Bauman, with a particular focus upon the social consequences of consumerism, financialization and marketization in neoliberal societies.
+I am interested in the capture and translation of the social world into economic interests, specifically how human freedom is reduced to market choice and how extreme levels of indebtedness is reconciled with the challenge of creating fairer, more resilient, and more sustainable societies around the world.

-I am currently working on a number of related research projects, examples of which include:
+I am currently PI on a number of externally-funded research projects, examples of which include: